 As permitted by FRS103 the Syndicate continues to apply the existing accounting policies that were applied prior to this standard for its insurance contracts.
-The syndicate annual accounts have been prepared on the basis that the syndicate will continue to write future business unless it is inappropriate to do so.

 JUDGEMENT AND KEY SOURCES OF ESTIMATION AND UNCERTAINTY

 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for revenues and expenses during the year.
 However, the nature of estimation means that the actual outcomes could differ from those estimates.
 The following are the Syndicate's key sources of estimation uncertainty: